enock24/News-API/README.md

 Javascript

 ## Contact Details
 If you have any suggestion or modification that can better this project, feel free to contact me.
-Here are my details: Langat K Justus Email: Towett Enock K enookimuu@gmail.com
+Here are my details: Towett Enock K  Email:enookimuu@gmail.com
 ## LICENSE
 The MIT License (MIT)
 Copyright (c) 2015 Chris Kibble